The Cribs: Payola (2013)

 2014 began quietly, as the band began writing sessions for their next studio album.
-The only shows announced would be as part of the Weezer cruise from Florida to the Bahamas in February.
+The only shows announced would be as part of the Weezer Cruise from Florida to the Bahamas in February.
 Later in the year, the Cribs returned to the UK for some UK festival slots, including headlining Truck Festival and Tramlines Festival amongst others, and an Italian tour with Franz Ferdinand.

 For All My Sisters (2014–2016)

 In August 2014, Music Week reported that the band had signed with Sony RED.
-This followed news that the band's sixth album was to be produced by former The Cars frontman Ric Ocasek, known for his work with artists including Weezer, Nada Surf and Guided by Voices.
+This followed news that the band's sixth album was to be produced by former Cars frontman Ric Ocasek, known for his work with artists including Weezer, Nada Surf and Guided by Voices.
 Frenchkiss Records was also named by Music Week as the band's new label for North America, but the band would ultimately later announce their signing with Arts & Crafts.
 "An Ivory Hand", a teaser track for the upcoming album had a midnight digital release on 19 January 2015.
 It received its first radio play later that day from the BBC's Steve Lamacq.
 It would later be made 'Single of the Week' by the NME.
 The album, For All My Sisters, was released in the UK on 23 March 2015; although due in North America on 24 March 2015, it was released the same day.
 It would go on to become the Cribs' third consecutive UK Top 10 album.

-The first single from the album "Burning For No One", was debuted by BBC Radio 1 on 2 February, by Zane Lowe who made it his 'Hottest Record in the World'.
+The first single from the album, "Burning For No One", was debuted by BBC Radio 1 on 2 February by Zane Lowe, who made it his 'Hottest Record in the World'.
 The accompanying video, shot on the Bahamian island of Exuma was released on 16 February and clocked up over 200,000 views on YouTube in its first week.

 The new songs were road tested on a quick UK tour of sold-out shows, and then the band went to New York City to play a 3 night residency across 3 different venues (2 in Brooklyn, 1 in Manhattan), before heading to Austin, Texas for the annual SXSW showcase, playing 4 shows across 3 days.
 Immediately after returning from SXSW, The Cribs embarked on a week-long tour of in-store performances and signings at independent record stores throughout the UK.

 US touring began a few weeks later in San Francisco for a tour of the west coast, and would include a second appearance at the Coachella Festival, playing the Sunday of both weekends and playing headline shows throughout the state and Las Vegas in the intervening week.
 For this outing, the band was joined on stage by Michael Cummings of the NYC band Skaters.